English and Related Literature

 MA, PhD (Cantab), FBA

 Brian Cummings is a Professor of Renaissance Literature.
 Brian teaches on our Renaissance modules, and is an expert on Shakespeare, religion and literature, and the philosophy of literature.

-Mary Fairclough joined the Department in 2012 from the University of Huddersfield.
-Her research interests lie in the interrelation of literary, scientific and political discourse during the period 1750-1850, in particular eighteenth-century theories of communication, print culture and the public sphere, and the science of electricity.
+Mary Fairclough is Professor of Eighteenth-Century and Romantic Literature and a member of the interdisciplinary Centre for Eighteenth Century Studies.
+She teaches on a range of modules on eighteenth-century and Romantic period topics, medical humanities, and affect studies.
+Her research interests lie in the connections between literary, scientific and political discourse in the period 1750-1850, in particular theories of feeling and emotion, print culture and the public sphere, the science of electricity, and religious devotion.

 Nick Gill is the department's printer in residence, joining us one day a week to work with students in Thin Ice Press, our onsite letterpress studio.

 Alice Hall is a Lecturer in Contemporary and Global Literature.
 She teaches on modern, contemporary and global literature modules, including third year and MA module options about British and American literature.
 She is particularly interested in interdisciplinary approaches to literature which explore ideas about health, illness, disability, and cultural representations of the body.

 Lecturer in Renaissance Literature